akazukin5151/metroani/settings/README.md

 ## den_en_toshi.json

-The Tokyu Den-en-toshi line from Azamino to Futako-Shinchi, with a 1-second freeze duration and one train state (next).
+A section of the Tokyu Den-en-toshi line between Azamino to Futako-Shinchi, with a 1-second freeze duration and one train state (next).
 Uses the Tokyu theme.

 ## dev.json

-The Seibu-Shinjuku line from Saginomiya to Seibu-Shinjuku, with a 1-second freeze duration and one train state (next).
-May change at any time; for development and debugging purposes, do not rely on this.
+For development and debugging purposes, can change at any time.
+Do not rely on this.
 Running `python metroani/metroani.py` will create a video with this setting.

 # Settings documentation